-If you haven’t embraced digital tools or the lovely bullet journaling options, here are some blank PDF tools you might try or adapt for your own purposes.
-Stay tuned for more resources in future weeks.
+If you haven’t embraced digital tools or the lovely bullet journaling options, here are some blank PDF tools you might try or adapt for your own purposes:

 A blank weekly grid to create your plan for a typical week: Blank weekly grid